MikeCurleyCoosan/PFDA/PFDA_mywork/PFDA_Week5/Risk/README.md

 One battle round is one shake of the attacker and defender dice.

+A more complicated version simulates a full series of rounds for armies of arbitrary sizes, until one side is wiped out,

+and plots the results.

 '''Rules of Risk

 In each battle round, the attacker can put forward up to three of their troops (This has being assumed to be the maximum number of troops